t-will-gillis/dev-aws-terraform-demo/README.md

-# AWS Terraform Demo — CI/CD Pipeline
+# AWS Terraform Demo / CI/CD Pipeline

-A demonstration project that provisions and deploys a Flask web application to AWS using Terraform, automated through a GitHub Actions CI/CD pipeline with integrated security scanning.
+A demonstration project that provisions and deploys a Flask web app to AWS using Terraform, automated through a GitHub Actions CI/CD pipeline with integrated security scanning.

 ## What It Does

 On every push to `master` (or manual trigger), the pipeline:

-1. **Scans for security issues** before any infrastructure is touched
+1. **Scans for security issues** before any infrastructure is setup
 2. **Provisions AWS infrastructure** via Terraform if all scans pass
 3. **Deploys a Flask application** to the provisioned EC2 instance